 Summary of Services

-Specimen processing, alliquoting, isolation of cells, treatment of samples
+- Specimen processing, aliquoting, isolation of cells, treatment of samples

 Biochemical Testing, Quantification and Qualitative analysis

-Analytical expertise in clinical chemistry, hematology, UV/visible spectroscopy, chromatography, mass spectrometry, atomic absorption and emission spectroscopy, titration, combustion procedures, enzymatic assays, electrochemical applications, fluorescence, immunoassays, ELISA procedures, chemiluminescence and radioimmunoassays.
+- Analytical expertise in clinical chemistry, hematology, UV/visible spectroscopy, high performance liquid chromatography, liquid chromatography/mass spectrometry, emission spectroscopy, titration, combustion procedures, enzymatic assays, electrochemical applications, fluorescence, immunoassays, ELISA procedures, chemiluminescence and radioimmunoassays.